 INSTRUCTIONS:

-- In a large mixing bowl, add whole wheat flour and salt and mix it thoroughly.
+- In a large mixing bowl, add whole wheat flour and salt and mix thoroughly.

 - Add enough warm water and start mixing and knead to make a smooth dough.